Ayodukale/S_B/README.md

 # SwingBot

 SwingBot is an end-of-day swing trading agent that publishes actionable signals and highlights without requiring a dedicated server.
-A GitHub Action runs every weekday around 5:05 pm ET, captures market data, generates machine-readable and human-readable outputs, pushes them back to this repository, and optionally notifies Discord.
+A GitHub Action runs every Sunday–Friday around 5:05 pm ET, captures market data, generates machine-readable and human-readable outputs, pushes them back to this repository, and optionally notifies Discord.
 A Custom GPT can read the same published files for conversational access.

 ## Key Features

 - **Dual EMA strategy tracking** – `nine_ema_dual_strategy_bot_v2.py` screens the watchlist, tracks open positions, and enforces risk guardrails (market filter, gap/data sanity checks, low dollar-volume filter, upcoming earnings guard).
+- **Multi-provider market data** – Polygon first, Finnhub second, yfinance third, with synthetic bars as a safety net.
 - **Automated nightly pipeline** – `.github/workflows/eod.yml` installs dependencies, runs the screener, commits updated `data/` artifacts, and posts a Discord embed summarizing the day.
 - **Static publishing** – GitHub Pages hosts `data/signals.json` and `data/highlights.md`, so downstream consumers (Discord, Custom GPT) always see the latest snapshot.
 - **Discord notifications** – `scripts/notify_discord.py` crafts an embed from highlights and recent entries and posts to one or two webhooks.
 It includes a footer link to the GPT for deep dives.